Global Food, Agriculture, and Development

 - Evaluate and critique academic literature on agricultural sustainability, politics, and food and agriculture movements

-- Understand the complexities of controversial issues and be able to present arguments from various perspectives
+- Understand the complexities of agricultural policy controversies and be able to present arguments from various perspectives

 - Formulate one’s own informed opinion on relevant issues, analyze them theoretically, and present them in a written final paper